JhnLee/backtranslator/README.md

 # 'Python is an interpreted, sophisticated, universal programming language.'
 ```

-You can also use multiple documents
+You can also use multiple documents (The length of the documents does not have any limitation)
 ```
 sample_doc = ['Python is dynamically typed and garbage-collected.',
               'It supports multiple programming paradigms, including structured (particularly, procedural), object-oriented, and functional programming.',